 To incentivize business owners and real estate investors to do this, the government is offering a significant tax benefit — simply put, a reduction and a delay in taxes owed from the capital gains on the sale of a major asset.
 While the tax benefits and potential cash flow are great for investors like you, Opportunity Zones have a positive social impact, too.

-Plagued by vacant buildings, distressed homes, and run-down empty lots, the local communities where you invest will benefit from the job creation, the beautification of these areas, and have more options for affordable housing… that you help to produce.
+Plagued by vacant buildings, distressed homes, and run-down empty lots, the local communities where you invest will benefit from job creation, the beautification of these areas, and more options for affordable housing… that you help to produce.

 Now, there are some important considerations regarding how to keep your real estate holdings legally isolated from your practice.
 It would be tempting to use your practice as a form of leverage on which to build your real estate empire.

 You will create a legal and financial nightmare.
 There are right ways to do this that will maximize your returns and minimize your tax exposure.
 This is advanced-level real investing; we don’t even talk seriously about it with our clients until we can see that they are ready.